 Additional software prerequisites

-It is strongly recommended to install from the WPI packages, if not using RPM.
+It is strongly recommended to install from RPM, though WPI is still supported for most prerequisites:

 Lucide is available for downloading in the following packages and formats: